lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### All-1 SCHC Fragment {#LastFrag}

+The All-1 SCHC Fragment format is shown in {{Fig-LastFrag}}.
-The Fragment Header of the very last SCHC Fragment of a SCHC Packet MUST conform to the detailed format shown in {{Fig-LastFrag}}.
+The All-1 SCHC Fragment is generally used to carry the very last tile of a SCHC Packet.
 The W field is optional.
 The MIC field is optional.